openmediavault/openmediavault-docs/prerequisites.rst

 In the same Solid State Disk, or rather Drive (SSD) for x86 architectures, is usually only recognized properly by the BIOS or UEFI, when in the BIOS/UEFI the feature AHCI has been activated for SATA (instead of IDE).
-Modern computers has by default.
+Modern computers have that by default.
 But on old machines the default might/could be IDE.
-About ARM based computers this are not a problem, when used SATA interfaces, but EMMC ones could need tune up cos are threated as Flash drives.
+About ARM based computers this are not a problem, when used SATA interfaces, but eMMCs need some tuning because they are treated like Flash drives.

 On SSDs, the cleaning action TRIM is recommended for the good performance in the long run.
 Otherwise it might become slow after some time.
 Very old SSD's from